-Are the tiles of your house old and dull?
-It may be time to update the colors, but that doesn’t mean you have to actually replace the tiles themselves.
+Are the tiles of your kitchen and bathroom old and dull?
+It may be time to update and change tile color, but that doesn’t mean you have to actually replace the tiles themselves.

 Clean The Surface